 Follow these instructions:

-Green screen - Use the RBNDLTSTS command to delete the records.
+Green screen - Use the RBTNETLIB/RBNDLTSTS command to delete the records.
 You can purge status history by product and node.

 Robot Network Explorer - Right-click the record and select Delete.

-If messages are being acknowledged in the Status Center, you won't need to manually run the RBTNETLIB/RBNDLTSTS command.
+If messages are being acknowledged in the Status Center, you won't need to manually run the RBNDLTSTS command.
 Status messages will be deleted based on the value specified in Host Properties.

-If status messages aren't being acknowledged, you'll need to run RBTNETLIB/RBNACK prior to running RBTNETLIB/RBNDLTSTS in order to remove messages.
+If status messages aren't being acknowledged, you'll need to run RBTNETLIB/RBNACK prior to running the RBNDLTSTS command in order to remove messages.

 If Robot Network is used to send packets, you can purge packet history from the host using command RBTNETLIB/RBNPURGE.